atharvayogeshparulkar/Healthcare-Billing-Code-Validation/README.md

 ## How to Run This

 1. Open MySQL Workbench, connect to your local server
-2. File → Open SQL Script → select `full_project.sql`
+2. File → Open SQL Script → select `Healthcare_Project_Code.sql`
 3. Execute All (lightning bolt icon) — this drops/recreates a `healthcare_billing` database, builds all 6 tables, loads sample data, creates the 4 validation views, and runs sanity-check queries automatically
 4. Confirm the denial-rate gradient shows up as expected: `SELECT * FROM v_denial_risk_summary;` should show NO_MATCH with a clearly higher denial rate than HIGH
-5. For the dashboard: open `Healthcare_Billing_Dashboard_2Sheet.xlsx` in Excel.
+5. For the dashboard: open `Healthcare_Billing_Dashboard.xlsx` in Excel.
 The Dataset sheet holds the flat claim-level data; the Dashboard sheet's KPIs and charts are all live formulas referencing it — edit a row in Dataset and watch the Dashboard update

 > Note: MySQL only enforces `CHECK` constraints from version 8.0.16 onward.
 Run `SELECT VERSION();` first if constraints seem to be ignored.